Over time, the value of a house will fluctuate up and down.

-When your home appreciates you have more resources to borrow against, and you'll generate a larger profit when you sell.
+When your property appreciates you have more resources to borrow against, and you'll realize a greater profit when you sell.

-Many think that the economy is the greatest factor impacting real estate appreciation.
+Many think that the economy is the biggest factor affecting real estate appreciation.

-mortgage rates, unemployment, job growth, government programs and quite a few other national factors have a measurable impact on your property's value.
+mortgage rates, unemployment, business growth, government programs and a handful of other national determinants have a noticeable influence on your property's worth.

-Recent home sales - What's the time on market?
-What was the final sales amount versus the asking price?
-A lot of data can be obtained from public records, but a good agent with a login to the local MLS will often provide a more complete picture.
+Trends in home sales - Are homes on the market 30, 60, or 90 days or even longer?
+Are sellers needing to discount much or offer concessions Some information can often be retrieved from public records, but a good agent with a login to the local MLS will usually be able to provide a more complete picture.

-History of appreciation - In the past 5-10 years, have home prices increased or decreased?
-Does location or affordability affect how desirable the neighborhood is thought to be?
+History of appreciation - In the last 5-10 years, have home prices gone up or down?
+Does location or affordability affect how desirable the neighborhood is believed to be?